 Unfortunately, unlike Noah’s ark, we have no description or dimensions to describe the Tower.
 It must have turned into dust over time because we have no archaeological evidence of the Tower existing, so all we are left with is renditions of the imagination:

 While it’s not directly stated, it’s almost implied that they want to be gods or god-like.
 An interesting parallel to Adam and Eve who, if they ate of the Tree of Knowledge of Good and Evil, would also become “like gods”.

 So, in answer similar to Adam and Eve, Jehovah responds:

 There is the “us”‘ again, pointing not to one being in heaven, but multiples as we saw in Genesis Book 1.
-The idea that they would become like gods if they succeeded: “…nothing will be witholden from they, which they purpose to do.”
-So, it sounds like they were doing it so they could be Gods or God like.
+The idea that they would become like gods if they succeeded: “…nothing will be withholden from they, which they purpose to do.”
+So, it sounds like they were doing it so they could be gods or god like.

 So not describing who or how or where these languages went, Jehovah confounded their languages so they could not understand each other.
 A cultural explanation of why other nations speak different languages put into myth?
 An actual event which spread the descendants of Noah who once traveled in one group all over the world?

 Then Genesis 11 continues on with the lineage of Shem (is this an allusion to the idea that the lineage of Shem are the people in said story?)
 The roots of Abram are put into place.
 One verse of interest to note: Abram was by birth, a Chaldean:

 11:27 – Now these are the generations of Terah.
 Terah begat Abram, Nahor, and Haran; and Haran begat Lot.
 And Haran died before his father Terah in the land of his nativity, in Ur of the Chaldees.